Degree three cohomology of function fields of surfaces: Local-global principle for zero-cycles and integral Tate conjecture

+Let $k$ be a global field and $X$ a smooth, projective, geometrically integral variety over $k$.
+It is a conjecture due to Colliot-Th\'el\`ene--Sansuc and Kato-Saito (cf. \cite{CT2}, \S 4) that the Brauer-Manin obstruction is the only obstruction to the local-global principle for the existence of zero-cycles of degree one on $X$.
+We show that for a certain class of surfaces over a global field of positive characteristic, this conjecture is true.
+A corresponding result for conic fibrations of the projective line over a number field is due to Salberger (\cite{Sb}, Corollary on p.505).

+For more details on the results of this section we refer to the paper of Colliot-Th\'el\`ene and Bruno Kahn (\cite{CTK}).

-Let $C$ be a smooth, projective, geometrically integral curve over ${\mathbf{F}}$.
-Let $X$ be a smooth projective, geometrically integral variety over ${\mathbf{F}}$ of dimension $d + 1$ with a flat morphism $X \to C$ with generic fibre $X_{\eta}/{\mathbf{F}}(C)$ smooth and geometrically integral.
-Let $l$ be a prime not equal to the characteristic of ${\mathbf{F}}$.
-A theorem of Saito/Colliot-Th\'el\`ene ([Sa], [CT2]) asserts that if the cycle map $CH^d(X) \otimes {\mathbf{Z}}_l \to H^{2d}(X, {\mathbf{Z}}_l(d))$ is onto, then, the Brauer-Manin obstruction is the only obstruction for the local-global principle for the existence of zero-cycles of degree 1 on $X_{\eta}$.
+Let ${ {\F}}$ be a finite field and $C$ a smooth, projective, geometrically integral curve over ${ {\F}}$.
+Let $X$ be a smooth projective, geometrically integral variety over ${ {\F}}$ of dimension $d + 1$ with a flat morphism $X \to C$ with generic fibre $X_{\eta}/{ {\F}}(C)$ smooth and geometrically integral.
+Let $l$ be a prime not equal to the characteristic of ${ {\F}}$.
+A theorem of Saito (\cite{Sa}, see also \cite{CT2}, Proposition 3.2) asserts that if the cycle map $CH^d(X) \otimes { {\Z}}_l \to H^{2d}(X, { {\Z}}_l(d))$ is onto, then, the Brauer-Manin obstruction is the only obstruction to the local-global principle for the existence of zero-cycles of degree coprime to $l$ on $X_{\eta}$; more precisely, if there exists a family of local 0-cycles of degree prime to $l$, orthogonal to the Brauer group of $X_{\eta}$, then there exists on $X_{\eta}$ a 0-cycle of degree prime to $l$.